edgarlanting/dcos-docs/1.10/deploying-services/marathon-parameters.md

 The number of instances.
 You can change this number as needed to scale the application.

 ### labels
-Attach metadata to apps  to expose additional information to other services.
+Metadata to expose additional information to other services.
 For example, you could label apps `"environment": "staging"` to mark services by their position in the pipeline.

 ### maxLaunchDelaySeconds
-The maximum amount of time (in seconds) to wait, after applying the `backoffSeconds` and `backoffFactor` values, before attempting to restart failed tasks.
+The maximum amount of time (in seconds) to wait, after applying the [`backoffSeconds`](#backoffseconds) and [`backoffFactor`](backofffactor) values, before attempting to restart failed tasks.
 The `backoffSeconds` and `backoffFactor` values are multiplied until they reach the `maxLaunchDelaySeconds` value.
 After they reach that value, Marathon waits `maxLaunchDelaySeconds` before repeating this cycle exponentially.
 For example, if `backoffSeconds: 3`, `backoffFactor: 2`, and `maxLaunchDelaySeconds: 3600`, there will be ten attempts to launch a failed task, each three seconds apart.
 After these ten attempts, Marathon will wait 3600 seconds before repeating this cycle.

 This prevents sandboxes associated with consecutively failing tasks from filling up the hard disk on Mesos slaves.
 This applies also to tasks that are killed due to failing too many health checks.